Pheidole pallidula – Colony with Queen and Workers

 Lots of protein, insects, meat, ham, fish, protein pellets, sweet jellies, sweet liquids, honeydew, fruit, some seeds.

-Humidity : Hunting area: 30 – 50% (low to medium) Nest: 50 – 70% of the surface (medium to high)
+Humidity : Hunting area: 30–50% (low to medium) Nest: 50–70% of the area (medium to high)

-Temperature: Hunting area: 25 – 30°C Nest: 21 – 28°C (27°C for optimal brood growth.
-Lower temperature leads to stagnation.
+Temperature: Foraging area: 25 – 30°C Nest: 21 – 28°C (27°C for optimal brood growth.
+A lower temperature leads to stagnation).

 Type of anthill: